 1) use a secure login and pass code into the MTSU-supported Learning Management System,

 As of 2019 Fall Semester, MTSU will offer secure, online exam proctoring via Examity, and faculty may opt into this service which is interfaced with Desire2Learn (D2L) MTSU's learning management system (LMS).

 Instruction by Other Faculty

 Department chairs may assign the instruction of approved online and hybrid courses to other professors.
-It is recommended that courses be designed accordingly.
+It is recommended that courses be designed accordingly using a generic design.

 Development of original content is required in order to receive compensation.
-Students must be able to complete the course requirements and satisfy learning outcomes using the content within D2L without relying on a supplemental, external website.
+Students must be able to complete the course requirements and satisfy learning outcomes using the content within D2L without relying on a supplemental or external website.

 - Publisher content, or other pre-produced content, may be utilized but should be thoughtfully integrated into the original course content produced by the developer.

 - The course must be designed so it can continue to run if a publisher's, or supplemental, site is down.